Muga silk: History

+There are various other records to show that Silk came to India through Assam.
+As per the Sanskrit text Harshacharita (biography of North Indian ruler Harshavardhan written by the court poet Banabhatta in the 7th century), during the coronation ceremony of King Harshavardhan, King Bhaskarvarman of Kamrupa gifted many precious items to the North Indian king.
+Out of these, the most important ones include the precious fabrics and jewels.
+These included an umbrella wrapped by a dukula cloth, sacks of patta-sutra cloth as well as ksoma fabrics which were as pure as the autumn moon's light (sharada chandrama shaucha ksamani).
+These fabrics could either be silk or linen.
+It is also mentioned in the text that the loin fibres were so even and polished that they resembled Bhoj-patra, which could indicate silk as well.
+There are also references to Assam silk in the records written by Huen Sang, where he has written the use and trade of silk in Kamrupa during the rule of King Bhaskar Varman.

-Genetic research on silkworms show that Assam silk originated in two specific regions of Assam.
-One was Garo Hills in the ancient Kamrupa kingdom and the other was Dhakuakhana in the ancient Chutia kingdom.
-As per Buranjis, the Chutia king in 1524 AD gifted some golden coloured cloth(Sunali kapur in Assamese, Kham-sin in Tai) as a peace offering to the Ahom king, which may indicate the use of Muga(golden fibre) as royal clothing in the Chutia kingdom.
+Genetic research on silkworms shows that Assam silk originated in two specific regions of Assam.
+One was Garo Hills in the ancient Kamrupa kingdom, and the other was Dhakuakhana in the ancient Chutia kingdom.
+As per Buranjis, the Chutia king in 1524 AD gifted some golden coloured cloth(Sunali kapur in Assamese, Sin-kham in Tai) as a peace offering to the Ahom king, which may indicate the use of Muga(golden fibre) as royal clothing in the Chutia kingdom.

-As per the Naoboicha Phukanar Buranji, Muga was adopted in the Ahom courts at later period.
-As per the text, one of the Ahom kings upon the advice of his ministers took the decision of introducing Muga, Paat clothing and employed a thousand Muga producers and weavers from the Chutia community to weave royal garments in the capital.
-Before that the Ahoms are said to have worn black-coloured clothes.
-In the Assam Buranji, the Ahoms are mentioned as "Lunda-Munda Kula Kapur pindha luk" (black-clothed men) in the 16th century, which denotes they wore black cotton clothes till the 16th century similar to the other Tais of Yunnan and Burma.
+As per the Naoboicha Phukanar Buranji, Muga was adopted in the Ahom courts at a later period.
+As per the text, one of the Ahom kings, upon the advice of his ministers, took the decision of introducing Muga, Paat clothing and employed a thousand Muga producers and weavers from the Chutia community to weave royal garments in the capital.
+There are several instances in the Buranjis which indicate that the Ahoms wore black-coloured clothing in the past.
+In the Assam Buranji (SM), the Ahoms are described on two separate occasions in the 16th century as “Lunda-Munda Kula Kapur pindha luk” (“black-clothed bald men”) and “Kolia bastra paridhan kora” (“men dressed in black clothing”).
+These references suggest that the Ahoms continued to wear black cotton garments until at least the 16th century, similar to other Tai communities of Yunnan and Burma.
 Due to this adoption of the clothing style of native rulers, Muga production received patronage from the Ahom dynasty in the later period of their rule.
 Royalty and senior mandarins were prescribed clothing made of the silk.
 Ahom kings were known to keep many costly muga sets in the royal storehouse for presentation to distinguished visitors to their court.
 Queens were personally involved in training weavers.
-The fabric was also a chief export of the Ahoms.